 |En Mohamed Raslan is the Managing Partner of KPMG Malaysia and has been with the firm since 1995.
 His work experience includes audit, consulting and corporate finance in Malaysia and Australia.
 He specialises in restructuring, rescue plans and financing.

 He was admitted as a member of the MICPA in 2002 and elected to the MICPA Council in 2003.
 He is also a Fellow Member of the Institute of Chartered Accountants Australia and graduated from the University of Melbourne.
-He is a member of the Financial Reporting Foundation.
-He was a Council Member of the Malaysian Institute of Accountants from 2009 to 2011.
+He is a member of the Financial Reporting Foundation from September 2009 to 2011.
+He was a Council Member of the Malaysian Institute of Accountants from 2009 to 2011 and re-appointed from 2013 until now.

 |Dato’ Abdul Halim Mohyiddin|